webmastersmith/notes/Databases/MongoDB/Mongoose.md

 - <https://mongoosejs.com/docs/middleware.html#types-of-middleware>
 - <https://javascripttricks.com/mongoose-middleware-the-javascript-7d23a96bfcbf>
+- any request made through mongoose, you can intercept it, modify it, send it to database.
+  - `pre` middleware has access to `this` -the document before saving to database.
+  - `post` middleware has access to `doc` -the returned document.
 - `next()` // will not stop code execution below it, in same code block.
   - does not 'return'.
 - `pre | post`